fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

     name: webapp
 ```

-When the controller reconciles the `frontend-webapp` kustomization, it will impersonate the `webapp-reconciler`
+When the controller reconciles the `frontend-webapp` Kustomization, it will impersonate the `webapp-reconciler`
 account.
-If the kustomization contains cluster level objects like CRDs or objects belonging to a different
+If the Kustomization contains cluster level objects like CRDs or objects belonging to a different
 namespace, the reconciliation will fail since the account it runs under has no permissions to alter objects
 outside of the `webapp` namespace.